plop91/QuickAR/README.md

 ## Usage

-Example code can be found under examples.
+Example code can be found in examples directory and API documentation will be available soon.

 ## Credits